rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 spaceship via keyboard arrow keys to avoid blocks and get the highest score possible by reaching the end of the game.
 The user has a limited amount of lives, and a life is deducted each time the user hits a block.
-Users can utilize the provided map, or create custom maps by modyfing the map file.
+Users can utilize the provided map, or create custom maps by modifying the map file.
 The coordinates are specified by placing an 'x' with a random generation of the block's vertical position, or a column of blocks with a 'w'.
 A 'b' indicates the lack of a block at the specified coordinate.